civican/legisinfo/42-1/bills/C-7/bill_text.md

   **(1)** Subparagraph 240(a)(i) of the Act is replaced by the following:

-    "arbitration" is to be read as a reference to adjudication under Part 2 **or  Division 2 of Part 2.1**,
+    "arbitration" is to be read as a reference to adjudication under Part 2 or  Division 2 of Part 2.1,

   **(2)** Subparagraph 240(a)(v) of the Act is replaced by the following:

-    a "trade union" is to be read as a reference to an employee organization within the meaning of subsection 2(1) **and includes, unless the context otherwise requires, a council of employee organizations within the meaning of that subsection**;
+    a "trade union" is to be read as a reference to an employee organization within the meaning of subsection 2(1) and includes, unless the context otherwise requires, a council of employee organizations within the meaning of that subsection;

 ## `Public Service Labour Relations and Employment Board Act`